Raymond-exe/SystemSpecDiscordBot/README.md

-**As of November 2020, this repository is no longer being updated.
-See the [rewrite](https://github.com/Raymond-exe/SystemSpecDiscordBotRewrite) of this discord bot for any future updates.
-Last updated July 2020.**

 # System Specs Discord Bot
 A bot designed to determine whether or not users can play any game, given their PC specs.